Dynamic one-time delivery of critical data by small and sparse UAV swarms: a model problem for MARL scaling studies: A model problem

 \section{A model problem}

 In this section, a family of deterministic games is introduced.
-The games involve agents that control their motion and antenna orientations in a two-dimensional scene.
-The agents receive a common reward---the \textit{budget}---at the terminal time, when the critical data---the \textit{message}---is successfully delivered.
+The games involve agents that control their motion and antenna orientations in a 2D scene.
+The agents receive a common terminal reward---the \textit{budget}---upon successful delivery of the \textit{message}.
 Prior to delivery, the agents incur only negative rewards, corresponding to the cost of their actions.
-For a fixed number of agents and a fixed geometry, suitable terminal reward and cost parameters can be determined through simple experimentation.
-In this work---to enable a fair scaling study---the parameters are, however, chosen to accommodate a variable number of agents and geometries.
-This is a more delicate task, as varying the number of agents and the geometry must not substantially alter the budget--to--total cost ratio.

-Four scenarios arise from combining isotropic versus directional communication in the presence or absence of an interfering, non-interactive agent.
-Sections~\ref{sec:communication_model}--\ref{sec:budget} introduce the communication model, the scene geometry, the state transition, and the budget and cost structure, respectively.
-Section~\ref{sec:generalizations} discusses direct extensions, such as stochastic and heterogeneous player games.
+To enable a fair scaling study, the budget is chosen to accommodate a variable number of agents and geometries while maintaining the budget-to-total cost ratio.
+Sections~\ref{sec:communication_model}--\ref{sec:budget} introduce the communication model, the scene geometry and state transition, and the budget and cost structure, respectively.
+Section~\ref{sec:generalizations} discusses natural extensions.